ubc-vision/vivid123/README.md

 ```bash
 python -m scripts.job_config_yaml_generation
 ```
-This will put all the yaml files in the `tasks-gso` folder.
+This will put all the yaml files in a new folder called `tasks-gso`.

 ### Batch generation
 ```bash